Growing Summer Squash All Summer Long

 Different Types of Summer Squash

 Summer squash produces early in the summer and lasts until the first frost in autumn.
-Zucchini is a type of summer squash and comes in both the green and yellow varieties, but they are not the only summer squash.
+Zucchini is a type of summer squash and comes in both the green and yellow varieties, but they are not the only type of summer squash.
 Other summer squashes include the yellow crookneck and the yellow straight neck,and the pattypan (also know as the scallop squash).
 Most summer squashes harvest within 50-70 days of planting.

 At a Glance: Growing Summer Squash